Kayak Speed Chart: Average Speeds by Type & Distance | 2026

 Popular day trips like the 8-mile Apostle Islands tour in Wisconsin take most groups 3-4 hours including stops.
 The 17-mile Angel Island circumnavigation in San Francisco Bay requires 5-6 hours for intermediate paddlers in calm conditions.

-These examples illustrate how how fast can you go kayak depends heavily on individual fitness, conditions, and trip objectives rather than theoretical maximum speeds.
+These examples illustrate how fast can you go kayak depends heavily on individual fitness, conditions, and trip objectives rather than theoretical maximum speeds.

 Factors That Impact Your Kayaking Speed